anagha-microsoft/ncr-mlops-hol/lab-guide/11-Configure-Release-Pipeline.md

-# Module 10 - Configure and run the release pipeline in Azure DevOps
+# Module 11 - Configure and run the release pipeline in Azure DevOps

 ## About
 This module covers configuring a release pipeline and executing it.
-It also covers study of the AML assets createdas part of the pipeline execution.
+It also covers study of the AML assets created as part of the pipeline execution.
 <br><br>Dedicate 60-90 minutes for this module - to thoroughly understand and execute

 ## 1.0.
 Create a release pipeline in Azure DevOps